 Not all faucet water filters were created equally.
 Some have better features than others, and some just aren’t as good as their competitors.

 Believe it or not, it may seem nearly impossible to get specific installation instructions because of the different brands and manufacturers available to purchase from.
 But it’s quite easy to explain the installation process no matter which model you happen to buy.

 Before the installation actually begins, you need to have an adjustable wrench on hand as well as Teflon tape.
 Without them, you will not be able to complete the installation properly, and if you leave out the Teflon tape, your water filter is going to leak.

-To install your faucet water filter, please use the following instructions:
+To install, please use the following instructions: